sangayt1997/sangayt1997/README.md

 ### Hello there 👋,

-:information_source: I am Sangay Thinley, Frontend software Engineer from Bhutan.
+:information_source: I'm Sangay Thinley, a Frontend Software Engineer from Bhutan.

-:office: Internship at <b>Dragon coder private limited</b> as frontend developer.
+:office: I began my journey as a Frontend Developer Intern at Dragon Coder Private Limited.

-:office: Currently working in <b>SELISE Bhutan</b> as web and mobile developer.
+:office: I’m currently working at SELISE Bhutan as a Web and Mobile Developer, contributing to SaaS solutions and modern digital products.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------